based on Reviews

 • metabolic regulation of energy-dependent cytoplasmic and mitochondrial metabolic pathways

-• Influence on the contractility of the heart muscle fibers (has a negative inotropic effect)
+• Influence on the contractility of the heart muscle fibers (negative inotropic effect)

 • Inhibition of calcium-induced NTM release at presynaptic membranes (reduction of stress hormones and excitability -> cf. heart)